agileup/blog-hugo/content/about/index.md

 Toss Lab, Inc. <a href="https://www.jandi.com/" target="_blank">JANDI</a>, Seoul, Korea
 June, 2014 - Dec, 2017

-- Developed real-time messaging service with websocket and stream processing.
+- Developed real-time messaging service with websocket and stream processing
-- Built high availability architecture for mobile push and integration(webhook) server.
+- Built high availability architecture for mobile push and integration(webhook) server
-- Managed operations for deployment, monitoring.
+- Managed operations for deployment, monitoring

 **Web Site and Application Developer**
 <a href="http://www.venturesquare.net/" target="_blank">VentureSquare</a>, Seoul, Korea
 December, 2012-June, 2013

-- Developed and customized wordpress multi-sites plugins and theme in PHP.
+- Developed and customized wordpress multi-sites plugins and theme in PHP
 - Changed platform from TextCube to Wordpress.
-Implemented a plugin which imports to Wordpress from TTXML with maintaining author and permalink perfectly.
+Implemented a plugin which imports to Wordpress from TTXML with maintaining author and permalink perfectly
 - Improved site performance 3x faster by using Varnish cache server.
-Increased advertising revenue by optimized SEO options.
+Increased advertising revenue by optimized SEO options

 **Lead Developer**
 <a href="https://otrade.co/" target="_blank">OpenTrade</a>, Seoul, Korea
 April-September, 2012

-- Developed database-driven dynamic web applications using PHP and MySQL.
+- Developed database-driven dynamic web applications using PHP and MySQL
-- Created web sites, including site architecture, graphics design, HTML and CSS markup, etc.
+- Created web sites including site architecture, graphics design, HTML and CSS markup, etc
-- Received about $200k in Seed funding after 3 months of work.
+- Received about $200k in Seed funding after 3 months of work

 **Military Security Specialist, Soldier**
 Defense Security Command, Gwacheon, Korea
 June, 2008-May, 2010

-- Implemented several Windows system applications in C/C++ by using MFC and WDK  such as network log analyzer, keyboard hooker and driver to conceal process.
+- Implemented several Windows system applications in C/C++ by using MFC and WDK  such as network log analyzer, keyboard hooker and driver to conceal process

 **Software Engineer, Intern**
 Electronics and Telecommunications Research Institute, Daejeon, Korea
 June-August, 2011

 - Designed, developed web-based application for co-development management system.
-Created importer to database in Python from huge XML data.
+Created importer to database in Python from huge XML data
-- Personally implemented features about hooking and mapping internal calls of DirectX 10 for offload computing project in C++.
+- Personally implemented features about hooking and mapping internal calls of DirectX 10 for offload computing project in C++

 ### ENGINEERING PROJECT